-Omitted 2017-18.
-Five College Professor Glebov.2017-18: Not offered
+Omitted 2018-19.
+Five College Professor Glebov.2018-19: Not offered

-[US] An overview of punishment from the Enlightenment to modern times.
+(Offered as HIST 245 [US] and SWAG 247) An overview of punishment from the Enlightenment to modern times.
 Topics include theories of criminality; birth of the penitentiary; growth of carceral culture; role of reform movements; relationship between slavery, abolition, and punishment; rise of criminology, eugenics, and sexology; persistence of poverty among carceral subjects; and the emergence of the contemporary prison industrial complex.
 Primary sources for consideration include newspaper articles, reform and abolition organizational records, official prison reports, and legal and sociological papers.
 Secondary readings will be primarily historical with some critical theories of difference and power including critical race theory, feminist theories of intersectionality, queer theory, and contemporary critical prison studies.
 Two class meetings per week.

 (Offered as BLST 248 [US] and HIST 246 [US]) An unconventional history of capitalism, this class explores the various ways African Americans have experienced and responded to shifts in the organization of the American economy.
 Beginning with the middle passage and creation of plantation slavery in the New World, we will explore the commodification of African Americans' labor, and the ways in which that labor became a cornerstone of capital accumulation, both globally and in the United States.
 We continue through the revolutions of emancipation, the rise of Jim Crow and the making of urban America, to our present day reality of deeply rooted, and racialized, economic inequality.
 More than a history of exploitation, however, we will address the various ways in which African Americans chose to manage both the challenges and possibilities of American capitalist development.
 How, for instance, did black ownership of real estate in the segregated South shape Jim Crow governance?
 To what extent has black business contributed toward struggles for political and social equality?
 Finally, we will assess the numerous black critics, including intellectuals, activists and working African Americans, of the American political economy.
 How have such men and women called attention to the ways race and class have combined to shape both black lives and black political subjectivity?